 Skip navigation

-Special shopping: Colchester is known for its great mix of shops in historic streets and lanes.
-Ideas are in their infancy but the Council has commissioned a Local Distinctiveness Audit for Colchester's 'Walls/Lanes' Project [6Mb] and hopes to work with business organisations to make more of Colchester's smaller specialist shopping streets.
+Special shopping: Colchester is know for its great mix of shops in historic streets and lanes.
+Ideas are in their infancy but the Council has commission a

 |